lortero7/OFET_mobility/README.md

   4. For example, a gate from -20 V to 20 V with a step voltage of 1 V and drain voltage of 0.5 V would be obtained by running 'python KeithleyGateSweepFixedDrain.py -20 20 1 0.5 Hello.txt up' where the output text file named Hello.txt would be created and stored in your home (or current Python) directory.

-  5. you can also use the jupyter notebook file: "2400 Keithley Mobility.ipynb" which has built in plotting and analysis features.
+  5. you can also use the jupyter notebook file: "automated_capture_analysis.ipynb" which has built-in plotting features so that you can automate your data capture and analysis

 ### List of all the required programs, drivers and packages required for the succesful communication and control of the Keithley 2400 Duo in order to conduct Semiconductor mobility measurements.